 Wills are much more important then most people realize.

-If you own a home, car or have financial accounts, you will want to protect your loved ones with a Will.
-A Will is not just for people of great means, it is a tool for everyone to protect their interest in their property.
-Though, an estate that is small enough can successfully avoid this need.
+If you own a home, car or have bank accounts, you will want to protect your loved ones with a Will.
+A Will is not just for the rich, it is a tool for everyone to protect their interest in their property.
+Though, an estate that is small enough may not need a Will.
+Speak with Chris to learn more.

-A Will allows you (Testator) to name the person or person’s who inherit your property.
-A well-drafted Will protects your family from others who may wish to assert an interest in that property.
-This can be a from a separated spouse, children from a previous relationship or even siblings.
+A Will allows you (Testator) to name a person or people who will inherit your property.
+A well-drafted Will protects your family from others who can legally assert an interest in your property.
+This can be a from a separated spouse, children from a previous relationship, siblings or even creditors.
 A Will allows you to ensure that the named individual’s interests are protected.
-What many do not know is that by law a child of another relationship will have interests in the property of their parent over the parent’s spouse (not the mother), unless a Will states otherwise.
+What many people do not know is that by law a child of another relationship will have interests in the property of their parent over the parent’s spouse (not the mother), unless a Will states otherwise.

-If you believe that you may need a Will, Chris can help you make that determination.
+If you believe that you may need a Will, Chris can help you decide.
 Give us a call.

 Probate is the process by which a decedent’s property is legally transferred to other individuals.
 Probate gives a Will “life”.
 A Will does not “work” on it’s own.
-Probate is a much simpler process, if the decedent made a Will.
-It allows the named executor to gather and distribute property belonging to a decedent.
+Probate is a much more simple process, if the deceased person made a Will.
+It allows the named executor to gather and distribute property belonging to the deceased person.
 Typically, the most important property to distribute is a house.
-Though, there is often other probate-able property as well.
-The probate process allows that property to be transferred into the names of the person or persons named in a decedent’s Will or according to Texas law without a Will.
-Probate puts all of the power to handle a probate estate in one person.
-With a Will, that person chosen by the decedent.
-Without a Will, that person volunteers and is approved by the court.
+Though, there is often other property that needs to be transferred as well.
+The probate process allows property of a deceased person to be transferred into the names of the people named in a person’s Will or to pass under Texas law.
+Probate puts the power to transfer and negotiate on behalf of the deceased in one person.
+With a Will, that person is chosen by the decedent.
+Without a Will, that person volunteers and must be approved by a court.

-There are methods to probate estates without Wills (intestate estates).
+There are also methods to probate estates without Wills (intestate estates).
 Be aware that these methods are often three times the cost of probating a valid, attorney-drafted Will.
-Though, probate is unavoidable when there is property to transfer.
+Though, probate will be unavoidable when there is property to legally transfer.

 Please be aware that probate is only available within four years of a Testator’s passing.
 Though, there are probate methods available in some circumstances outside of this time frame.